By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Implementation

-we immediately delve into the details of FilterTransactionCommand#execute
+we immediately delve into the details of FilterTransactionCommand#execute.

-As prefaced in Section 4.2.1, “Overview of the Transactions Model”, the filter
+As prefaced in Section 4.2.1, “Overview of the Transactions Model”, the filter command interacts with TransactionContext to filter the list of

 transactions exposed to the UI component.

-, the execution of the command results
+Following the creation of FilterTransactionCommand, the execution of the command results

 in the following chain of events:

-retrieves the current TransactionContext
+Step 1: FilterTransactionCommand retrieves the current TransactionContext from the model.

 The above sequence of events is shown in greater detail in the following sequence diagram:

-4.2.3.
+FilterTransactionCommand4.2.3.
 Adding Transactions

 The add transaction feature allows the user to add a transaction into IchiFund.
 It further ensures that the current